pkimber/old-docs-migrated-to-gitlab/source/devpi.rst

 Initial Configuration
 =====================

-To configure http://doc.devpi.net/ after Salt has installed it on your server:
+To configure http://doc.devpi.net/ after Salt has installed it on your server, run the following commands on your workstation:

 ::